 A roof light conversion, often called Velux as these are the windows commonly used in this type of project, is an affordable way of adding an extra bedroom to your home.
 You will need to build a staircase, reinforce the floor, and add a couple of skylight windows.
 The cost starts from £30,000.

-Dormer loft conversions are around forty per cent more expensive than Velux.
+Dormer loft conversions are around fifty per cent more expensive than Velux.
 With this type of project, the back (or sometimes the front) of the roof will be replaced with a flat roof dormer, creating a box-like extension with vertical windows, giving you more headspace.

 A single-storey extension can connect your home with the garden.
 There are three types of one storey extensions available: a rear home extension, side return, and a wrap-around extension.
 You could use your extra space to create a large kitchen with a kitchen island or a cosy family lounge.
 The cost of this type of project will start from £40,000.

 Building these types of extensions may require a planning permission.
 Initially, you’ll work with an architect who will prepare the plans for your project according to building regulations.
 Then, plans have to be submitted to the local planning department and you’ll have to wait for their decision.
 If your plans have been approved, the building process can be started.
 First, you need to find a reliable building company.
 Give a preference to a construction firm who have done a similar job before and can meet your budget.